 APPLICATION PROCESS OVERVIEW:

-- Please note that application for admission to the Yale World Fellows Program is an online process.
+- Please note that application for admission to the Greenberg World Fellows Program is entirely an online process.
 There are no paper forms to complete or mail.

-- Prior to the deadline you are able to work on your application at any time and submit it when you are ready.
-After creating an account and accessing the online application you can upload materials and request your letters of recommendation.
+- Prior to the deadline, you may work on your application at any time and submit it when you are ready.
+After creating an account and accessing the online application, you can upload materials and request your letters of recommendation.